Transfer learning for high-dimensional Factor-augmented sparse linear model: Introduction

-Compared with the Trans-Lasso and Trans-GLM methods in \cite{li2022transfer,tian2023transfer}, our proposed Trans-FARM possesses several merits.
-First, the latent factors $\boldsymbol{f}^{(k)}$ are treated as unobserved confounders.
-By explicitly accounting for these confounding effects, our model removes the extra contribution of latent factors to the response, thereby yielding a cleaner target of estimation.
-Second, even when the latent factors do not provide additional explanatory power for the response, our estimator achieves the same convergence rate as the Trans-Lasso estimator in \cite{li2022transfer,tian2023transfer}.
-Moreover, since the sub-Gaussian assumption on $\boldsymbol{x}$ fails under strong feature correlations, existing transfer-learning theories do not cover such settings.
-Our framework addresses this gap by allowing the design matrix to exhibit high correlation.
-Our main contributions are summarized as follows: \begin{itemize} \item A Robust Transfer Learning Framework for Confounded Data.
-We develop a unified transfer learning framework that explicitly accounts for latent factors and highly correlated features.
-This approach effectively removes confounding effects and prevents model misspecification, which is crucial for applications in economics, finance, and biomedicine.
-The framework systematically leverages auxiliary datasets to enhance the estimation of regression coefficients, providing a solid foundation for both accurate estimation and valid inference in complex data environments. \item Theoretical Guarantees and a Safeguard Against Negative Transfer.
-We establish the non-asymptotic $\ell_1$- and $\ell_2$-error bounds for our proposed Oracle-Trans-FARM estimator, demonstrating its efficiency.
-Theoretically, it achieves a convergence rate that matches state-of-the-art methods when factors are absent, while strictly outperforming them when latent factors are present.
-Furthermore, to ensure this superior performance in practice, we propose a novel source detection algorithm with proven consistency, which acts as a safeguard by identifying and utilizing only beneficial auxiliary datasets to avoid negative transfer. \item Valid Inference for Heterogeneous Effects.
-Moving beyond point estimation, we construct a comprehensive inferential toolkit for the high-dimensional transfer learning setting.
-This includes a hypothesis testing framework for assessing factor model adequacy and a method for constructing simultaneous confidence intervals for regression coefficients.
+\begin{itemize} \item A Robust Transfer Learning Framework for Data with High-Correlated Covariates and Latent Factor Structures.
+We develop a transfer learning framework that explicitly accounts for the data with latent factors and highly correlated covariates, which is particularly relevant in applications from economics, finance, and biomedicine.
+The framework systematically leverages auxiliary datasets to enhance the estimation of regression coefficients, providing a solid foundation for both accurate estimation and valid inference in complex data environments.

+\item Theoretical Guarantees and a Safeguard Against Negative Transfer.
+We establish the non-asymptotic $\ell_1$- and $\ell_2$-error bounds for our proposed Trans-FARM estimator, demonstrating its efficiency.
+Theoretically, it achieves a convergence rate that matches the common transfer learning methods \citep{li2022transfer,tian2023transfer} when factors are absent, while strictly outperforming them when latent factors are present due to their misspecification of models.
+Furthermore, to ensure this superior performance in practice, we propose a source detection algorithm with proven consistency, which acts as a safeguard by identifying and utilizing only beneficial auxiliary datasets to avoid negative transfer. \item Valid Inference for Heterogeneous Effects.
+Moving beyond point estimation, we construct a comprehensive inferential tool for the high-dimensional transfer learning setting by constructing simultaneous confidence intervals for regression coefficients.
 A key innovation is a studentized approach that yields coefficient-specific interval lengths, thereby accurately capturing the heterogeneous influence of different features on the response. \end{itemize}